-- 2. The performance evaluation results have been submitted to the Board of Directors meeting convened on February 24, 2023. - IV.
+2. The performance evaluation results have been submitted to the Board of Directors meeting convened on February 23, 2024.

+- IV.
 Measures undertaken during the current year and most recent fiscal year to strengthen the functions of the Board of Directors (such as the establishment of an audit committee and improvement of information transparency, etc.) and assessment of their implementation: - 1.
-The 10th Board of Directors has appointed the 5th Remuneration Committee on July 21, 2021. - 2.
-On July 21, 2021, Greatek has formulated the Audit Committee, which is comprised of three Independent Directors. - 3.
+In 2023, the attendance rate of the board meetings was 91.7%, with each independent director attending every board meeting. - 2.
+One-third of the total number of directors on the Company's board are independent directors. - 3.
 Greatek conducts performance evaluation over the Board of Directors and the functional committees on an annual basis, and the results of which are reported to the Board of Directors. - 4.
 Risk management policy and procedures have been formulated as of October 29, 2021. - 5.
 Greatek immediately updates both the Chinese and the English versions of the financial statements on the day that a proposal is approved by the Board. - 6.
-The interim financial report for the fiscal year 2022 of the Company has been reviewed by the audit committee and approved by the Board of Directors.

-II.
-Functions of the Audit Committee

-- 1. The Audit Committee is formed by three Independent Directors, and the goal of the committee is to assist the Board of Directors fulfill its supervision over the following matters: - (1) The fair presentation of the Company's financial reports. - (2) Appointment or dismissal of the Company's CPAs and evaluation of their independence and performance. - (3) The effective implementation of the Company's internal control system. - (4) The Company's compliance to relevant regulations and rules. - (5) Management of existing or potential risks. - 2.
-The Audit Committee was set up in accordance with the Audit Committee Charter and Article 14-5 of the Securities and Exchange Act in 2022, and will review the following matters: - (1) Formulate or amend internal control system pursuant to Article 14-1 of the Securities and Exchange Act. - (2) Assessment of the effectiveness of the internal control system. - (3) Operational procedures for acquisition and disposal of assets were devised or revised in accordance with Article 36-1 of the Securities and Exchange Act. - (4) Material asset or derivative transactions. - (5) Appointment, dismissal, and compensation of the Certified Public Accountants. - (6) Annual financial statements that bear the signature or seal of the Chairman, managerial officers, and the accounting manager. - (7) Business Report, Earnings Distribution Plan, or Plan to Off-set Accumulated Losses. - (8) Other material matters set forth by applicable laws, the competent authority, or by the Company.
+The interim financial report for the fiscal year 2023 of the Company has been reviewed by the audit committee and approved by the Board of Directors. - II.
+Functions of the Audit Committee - 1.
+The Audit Committee is formed by three Independent Directors, and the goal of the committee is to assist the Board of Directors fulfill its supervision over the following matters: - (1) The fair presentation of the Company's financial reports. - (2) Appointment or dismissal of the Company's CPAs and evaluation of their independence and performance. - (3) The effective implementation of the Company's internal control system. - (4) The Company's compliance to relevant regulations and rules. - (5) Management of existing or potential risks. - 2.
+The Audit Committee was set up in accordance with the Audit Committee Charter and Article 14-5 of the Securities and Exchange Act in 2023, and will review the following matters: - (1) Formulate or amend internal control system pursuant to Article 14-1 of the Securities and Exchange Act. - (2) Assessment of the effectiveness of the internal control system. - (3) Material asset or derivative transactions. - (4) Derivatives trading situation. - (5) Appointment, dismissal, and compensation of the Certified Public Accountants. - (6) Annual financial statements that bear the signature or seal of the Chairman, managerial officers, and the accounting manager.

+(7) Business Report, Earnings Distribution Plan, or Plan to Off-set Accumulated Losses.